Skip Navigation

 Through the Keystone program, the school offers two programs for students, Chapel and Connect.
 Students in 1st-12th regularly attend chapel services in the Founders Chapel, focusing on developing positive character traits with a faith-based perspective.
 Qualities such as gratitude, integrity, kindness, love, perseverance, bravery, and humility are explored.
 For Chapel the school often welcomes guest speakers such as published authors, local youth ministers, and veterans.

 Middle and high school alternate weeks in Chapel.
 On weeks that one set of students is not in Chapel, that group engages in Connect, which is small group programming.
-Led by faculty members in homerooms, Connect is tailored to each grade level.
+Led by faculty members in homerooms, Connect is tailored to each grade level, serving as an extension to the Chapel program.

 Diver Speaks of Faith in God after Ocean Rescue